 After you’ve constructed your message, get a second opinion on it.
 There may be some statistics that you overlooked that could strengthen your email pitch, or even a different angle that you may not have thought of.
 Everyone thinks differently, so get feedback from a different perspective.
 Getting a team member to look over your pitch could strengthen your outreach and ultimately help get coverage you may not have otherwise gotten.

-Using these tips has helped me craft stronger email pitches.
+Using these tips has helped our digital PR agency craft stronger email pitches.
 When you keep them in the back of your mind, it becomes second nature to always seek out a different angle, different statistic, or different news tie-in that could grab the next journalist’s attention.

 We’ve all seen the impacts of turning a not-so-strong pitch into one that’s compelling enough to make a difference.
 At the end of the day, coverage for your clients is key and making sure your pitches get opened is the first step!